Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 runs well in normal operations except some errors as shown below.

-As the successor of CentOS 7, we download the software AlmaLinux-9 on the laptop PC.
+As the successor of CentOS 7, we download the software AlmaLinux-9 on the laptop PC [1].
 The installation is done with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory.
 That is finished in 15 minutes and then reboot for Linux windows.

 At the beginning, we open the gfotran by typing # gfortran -V, which is necessary on AlmaLinux-9.
 We also type # pip -V to open PIP.
-The MPI of mpich4 is downloaded and installed for the Siesta-4.1 code.
+The MPI of mpich4 is downloaded and installed for the water_and_ice MD [2[ and the quantum mechanics Siesta-4.1 code [3].

 At the first test, the three dimensional ice and water molecules
-@p3mtip5p03a.f03 is compiled with a parameter file parm_tip5p_D07a.h, and structure files 1cx666a.exyz and 1cx666a.q [1].
+@p3mtip5p03a.f03 is compiled with a parameter file parm_tip5p_D07a.h, and structure files 1cx666a.exyz and 1cx666a.q [2].
 The mpich-4 and fftw-3 packages must be installed before the compilation.
 The exec run for 6 cpu with a start file TIP507_config.start0 is executed by # mpiexec -n 6 a.out &, which runs all right.

-The initial state of the water molecules is constructed in quaternions [2].
+The initial state of the water molecules is constructed in quaternions [4].
 The pips package is installed and is fine at usual linux systems including CentOS 7.
 Also the Windows 11 system is ok using the C/C++ packages of Vidual Studio Community, and then the pip3 package.